freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/basic-node-and-express/use-body-parser-to-parse-post-requests.md

 # --instructions--

 Install the `body-parser` module in your `package.json`.
 Then, `require` it at the top of the file.
 Store it in a variable named `bodyParser`.
-The middleware to handle urlencoded data is returned by `bodyParser.urlencoded({extended: true})`.
-Pass to `app.use()` the function returned by the previous method call.
-As usual, the middleware must be mounted before all the routes which need it.
+The middleware to handle urlencoded data is returned by `bodyParser.urlencoded({extended: false})`.
+Pass the function returned by the previous method call to `app.use()`.
+As usual, the middleware must be mounted before all the routes that depend on it.

 **Note:** `extended` is a configuration option that tells `body-parser` which parsing needs to be used.
 When `extended=false` it uses the classic encoding `querystring` library.
 When `extended=true` it uses `qs` library for parsing.